stanwood/handbook/README.md

 ### 1. Client Communication

-#### keep the client close
+#### Keep the client close
 - Keep client informed about progress, spent budget and blockers 3x per week.
-- Send at least one personal mail a week
+- Send at least one personal mail a week.
 - React on average within 15 minutes to calls.*
 - React on average within 2 hours to emails, but always aim to be faster.* A short "we are on it, I will get back to you" is ok, but aim for client satisfaction.
-- 100% answering of all client requests in 1 workday.
+- React to all client requests in 1 workday.
-- use hubspot to log all client communication (gmail connection or extension with bcc) [see](#hubspot-salescrm-wip)
+- Use hubspot to log all client communication (gmail connection or extension with bcc) [see](#hubspot-salescrm-wip)
 - Create tickets to all issues raised within one day.*
 - For client raised tickets, add the label `client_reported_bug` to any bug, that the clients caught (on stage or production) or bugs we find on production.

- `* During business hours.
+ * During business hours.

-#### get to know the client satisfaction and improve
+#### Measure client satisfaction and improve

 For all A-Level sprints:

-- update all hubspot client properties for satisfaction once a week:
+- Update all hubspot client properties for satisfaction once a week:
-- update the CSAT Rating (subjective)
+- Update the CSAT Rating (subjective)
-- after each major release, ask the client to rate us with the NPS score (form)
+- After each major release, ask the client to rate us with the NPS score (form)

 ### 2. Jira/gitlab Hygiene

 Once a day:

-- zero the inbox
+- Zero the inbox
-- ping project leads to estimate - if ticket update > 24h
+- Ping the project leads to estimate if the ticket has not been updated within the last working day
-- ping assignee - if ticket update > 1w
+- Ping the assignee if if ticket has not been updated for more than 1 week.
 - Ensure:
     - tickets are well described
     - documentation regarding that ticket is up to date
     - everything discussed in Slack is synced back to Jira/gitlab

 ### 3. Internal communication

 1. Offer a PM office hour for all devs 2x a day: 10am, 4pm in stanwood.appear.in/yourname.
 Post that to slack.
-1. all project questions should get cleared in this call: minimize project chatter outside these hours.
+2. All project questions should get cleared in this call: minimize project chatter outside these hours.
 Exeptions: a) Friday for building and submitting (everything goes), b) emergencies
-1. Keep your lead and all devs up to date of milestones, next milestones, of the pressing issues, blockers and goals 3x per week.
+3. Keep your lead and all devs up to date of milestones, next milestones, of the pressing issues, blockers and goals 3x per week.
-2. Send an update post for all your projects in slack channel #done friday noon until 12:00am.
+4. Send an update post for all your projects in slack channel #done friday noon until 12:00am.
 Keep the post numbered and think about it as a logbook.
-3. for every project, include status, blockers, next milestones
+5. For every project include status, blockers, next milestones
-4. is there a sprint in the following week, also include
+6. is there a sprint in the following week, also include
-    1. if the *sprint planning call* took place,
+    - if the *sprint planning call* took place,
-    2. how many hours are in the backlog for that sprint
+    - how many hours are in the backlog for that sprint
-    3. and which teams attended the planning call(s) (client, dev-teams, qa).
+    - and which teams attended the planning call(s) (client, dev-teams, qa).

 ### 4. Sprint steering

 1. At least every Thursday before the sprint: Grab the client and your team (including QA) and fill the backlog of the team according to the sprint planing spreadsheet.
 Separate calls with client if it makes no sense to have a big round with all devs.
-1. Make sure all tickets are well described before the sprint starts.
+2. Make sure all tickets are well described before the sprint starts.
 All Devs should be able to work on it without further questions.
-1. After ticket creation: Tickets go to QA to add acceptance criteria, then to estimation to Dev.
+3. After ticket creation: Tickets go to QA to add acceptance criteria, then to estimation to Dev.
-1. Wednesday: check the burndown of the sprint: should be more than 50%
+4. Wednesday: Check the burndown of the sprint, should be more than 50%
-1. make sure the sprint burndown reaches 100% at Thursday, 23:59 CET
+5. Make sure the sprint burndown reaches 100% at Thursday, 23:59 CET

 ### 5. Make sure we hit 50% project profitability

-1. weekly update and control the budget with all toggl logged hours
+1. Check the budget with all toggl logged hours every week.
-2. alarm your lead and team if your projects wents lower than 50% profitability rate (check the PM dashboard), and if non-coding work gets higher than 40%.
+2. Alarm your lead and team if your projects wents lower than 50% profitability rate (check the PM dashboard), and if non-coding work gets higher than 40%.
-3. push back unreasonable features
+3. Push back unreasonable and complex features.
+Alert Hannes, if you need firepower.
 4. Do not start before:
     1. Offer send & client signed budget
     2. Designs and Specifications